 The name Aseel, also spelled Asil and Azeel, translates to “pure” or “thoroughbred” in Arabic and “high-born, high caste, pure, and original” in Hindi.
 In India, the name was originally applied to any chicken that was found to be genuinely game.
 Being given the name “Aseel” is a sign of the great respect held for the breed.

 Both males and females have short and hard feathers, which are held tightly to their bodies.
 They have a meaty carcass and are slow-growing.
 The males have a very distinctive, short, chopped-off crow.
-The breed is said to be quite intelligent for a chicken and can be further recognized for some distinct physical characteristics, such as yellow-colored legs, a hawk-like beak, and a round skull with eyes neatly centered.
-The Aseel is also noted for having a large heart for body size and short intestines when compared to other chicken breeds.
+The breed is said to be quite intelligent for a chicken and can be further recognized for some distinct physical characteristics, such as yellow-colored legs, a hawk-like beak, and a round skull with fierce, pale eyes neatly centered.
+The Aseel is also noted for having a large heart for its body size, and short intestines when compared to other chicken breeds.
+Males weigh 5.5 lbs. and females 4 lbs.

 Though slow-growing, Aseels have been used successfully in crossbreeding to produce very meaty carcasses in its offspring.
 In fact, Aseels were used to create the Cornish chicken and are said to be the original source of the genes that give today’s commercial broilers their meaty proportions.